afamera/CSE201_Project/README.md

 This is the course project for CSE201, Miami University.
 Update by Bingfan Tian.

-Guys, please follow this page to download and initialize your visual studio to run our web application code. https://docs.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/?view=aspnetcore-3.0
+Guys, please follow this page to download and initialize your visual studio to run our web application code.
+Use your VS to run RazorPagesShowSearcher.sln file.
+It is in \RazorPagesShowSearcher. https://docs.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/?view=aspnetcore-3.0

 Then, you can download the git desktop to make pull and push process easier.
 Here is a link.